icepaq/TakeABreak-VScode/README.md

 As soon as you come back reset the timer by pressing Ctrl+Alt+G. If you do not open VSCode to an existing file, reset the timer when you open one.

+The timer will reset if you have been idle for 5 minutes.

 ## Warning
 This extension has NOT been tested thoroughly.
 If you find any bugs, let me know by creating a new issue.
 You can fix it yourself as well and create a new PR.